 On merit scholarships for each field of study, Dan received a B.A. in japanese studies and a B.S.E. in electrical engineering from Case Western Reserve University, following an applied physics curriculum with concentrations in computer hardware and communication sciences.
 He received a J.D. from The George Washington University Law School, with extensive course work in intellectual property law.
 Dan has also attended the Munich IP Law Center in Germany and Tōhoku University in Japan.

 Having lived in Japan, Dan is fluent in Japanese, possessing multiple advanced proficiency certifications.
-He also has significant Japanese-language experience in patent-related matters.
+He also has significant Japanese-language experience in patent-related matters for prosecution and litigation.